Preventing Food Poisoning was published for client DayMark Safety Systems

 We’ve known for quite some time that the longer cooked rice is left out at room temperature, the more likely it is that bacteria will make the rice unsafe to eat.
+If consumed, food poisoning can occur.
 This is because uncooked rice contains spores of bacteria that can survive even after the rice has cooked.

 Aware of this, kitchen staff in senior living communities and long-term facilities should ensure that rice is served as quickly as possible after cooking should discard any leftover rice.
 Reheating the rice will not necessarily kill the bacteria, so it should not be served later or used as a leftover.

 But rice is not the only food item that can pose a health risk, potentially resulting in severe food poisoning if it is left out too long.
 This also can happen with meat, fish, chicken and even vegetables; very often, some of the most serious problems arise when just-cooked food is left out to cool.